marcoaam/shopping-website/README.md

 Models
 ------

 There are 5 models to handle the relations efficiently.
+The models were implemented in this way because if the client decides in the near future to add functionality as, a search bar or display by category, it can be added easily without much changes.

 - Product
 - Category